gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

-# IT For Business And Finance 2019/20
+# IT For Business and Finance 2019/20

 - 1/20
 - 2/20